kaelyx-dev/kaelyx.content/README.md

 Using Github as a CMS :)

 ## TODO:
+* Content
-* Landing Page, does landing page come from kaelyx.config or is it part of the site?
+    * Landing Page, does landing page come from kaelyx.content or is it part of the site?
+* Components
+    * Directory Walker (DONE)
+        * Caching and cache invalidation (DONE)
+    * Content Parser
+        *  Preparsing (Pulling out content metadata)
+        *  Parsing (Marked.js?)
+        *  Postparsing (Sanitization, DOMPurify?)
+* Modules
+    * Persistance
+        *  Move persistance of stores into its own module
+            * setPersistance and getPersistance.
+    * Permalink (ALMOST DONE)
+        * Base62 or Sanitized B64 ie: URIEncode before sending
+* Error Handling
+    * Handling if conf or page stores fail to load
     * Add an error state for if config or directory walker fails
         * Contact me if its borked

-* Directory Walker X
-    *  Caching and cache invalidation X
-* Article Parser
-    *  Preparsing (Shortcodes for modules I will make) X
-    *  Parsing (Marked.js?)
+* Housekeeping
-    *  Postparsing (Sanitization, DOMPurify, insane?)
-* Move Persistance of Stores into its own module (repeated code in walker.js and config.js
     * Convert relative imports to @alias imports

+## Proposed Features:
+* Postit component
 * Fontawesome or related icon support (add a shortcode too)
-## Proposed Features:
-* permalink to article pages X